Posted on Leave a comment

 As part of my series on How Pickups Work here is How To Test Pickup Phase – The Easy Way.

-In this video I demonstrate how to use a cheap test meter to identify which phase your pickup is in out of the guitar.
+In this video I demonstrate how to use a cheap test meter to identify which phase your pickup is in.
+And you don’t have to take it out of the guitar.

 Its a very simple test using an analog (needle type) meter.
 It’s simply a case of hooking the pickup up to the meter, setting the meter to Milli Amperes and tapping the poles of the pickup with a screwdriver.
 The needle will “kick” to either the right or left.
 This indicates the phase.